Bridgeconn/vachan-api/agmt/API Refactoring V2.md

 	> * Keeping flexibility of schema with JSON objects in places where variation can be expected
 * Human readability/understandability of input output values
 	> have tried to avoid the use of id values as much as possible in inputs and outputs.
-	  Uses language Codes, book Codes, source names etc in place of numbers ids we used in V1
+	> Uses language Codes, book Codes, source names etc in place of number ids we used in V1
 * Better Error Messages
-	> use consistent error message patterns thought out the App
+	> * use consistent error message patterns thought out the App
-	> use http_status codes to indicate type of error
+	> * use http_status codes to indicate type of error
 * Data validation
 	> Make use of the input and output datatype validation provisions in the Fast API as much as possible
 	> * specifies expected datatype like int, string etc